Adori/Adori-iOS-SDK-Sample-App/README.md

 ## Run the sample app
 To run the sample app, simply go to the project folder and run `pod install`.
 Open the project, build and run the application.

+## Documentation

+Documentation for the integrated SDK can be found  [here](https://help.adorilabs.com/sdk/ios/)